Synternet/hackathon/README.md

 - Examine data from various angles to see hidden trends and/or opportunities
 - Create visualisations

+### UI/UX track
+At Syntropy we put a great focus on making our applications look great and be user friendly.
+Show us how you imagine future iterations of Syntropy software.
+Create Mock-Ups / Wireframes / Designs.
+- Make Syntropy Mobile Friendly
+- Design Dashbards that would extend user experience and provide valueable information.
+- Functionality extensions

 ## Judging
 We have leaders from crypto, big tech, and more reviewing submissions.
 More details soon.